fabiuslongo/pycaspar/README.md

 Starting Hotword detection...
 ```
+the amount of waiting seconds can be changed in line 1464 of caspar.py

 ### IoT commands and routines
 By the means of two testing procedure IoT direct commands can be tested, whose entities are defined